core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     - The sixth least significant bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
 In order to ensure source authentication of messages as described in this specification, this bit MUST be set to 1.

-The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}} and in {{iana-cons}} of this Specification.
+The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}} and in {{iana-cons-flag-bit}} of this Specification.

 * The 'kid context' value encodes the Group Identifier value (Gid) of the group's Security Context.